Directed by Michael Gallagher

 Ashley goes home and washes her face in the bathroom, only to get jumpscared by Smiley being in the mirror but not actually being in the bathroom.
 I love how I can’t tell if Ashley’s screaming or about to laugh.
 Wow.
 She goes to sleep later, but she’s jumpscared by Smiley, who stabs her!
 Multiple Smileys come into her room and they rush her.
 She wakes up; it was all a dream.
 She sees her mom come in and comfort her, but it’s actually Smiley!
 She wakes up from her double nightmare and slams into Proxy’s face, giving Proxy a bloody nose.
 After a brief conversation, Ashley calls 911 about Smiley.
 Clearly she doesn’t know about the non-emergency line.

 Cut to Ashley at the police station.
 What is Keith David doing here?
 Wasn’t Chain Letter bad enough?
 I really pity this guy, as he’s easily the best actor in the movie, and he’s really trying to make the most of his two scenes.
 Keith unintentionally points out how stupid this movie’s premise is.
 (That’s twice, Mister Gallagher.
 That takes a special level of incompetence.)
 But Keith David doesn’t believe Ashley!
 Oh no!
 But here’s the problem, Keith: you still have to investigate if someone reports a murder!
 A silly story doesn’t rule out there actually being a murderer!
-It’s illegal to report fake crimes because the police have to check into it!
+It’s illegal to report fake crimes because the police have to check into them!
 Not doing so is gross negligence!
 Keith points out that though there may be victims, there are no bodies.
 True, but that doesn’t discredit a murder report!
 There are still missing people!
 Keith says that Ashley doesn’t know who the missing people are.
 This is a murder report, goddammit.
 Someone who reports a murder does not have to know the victim’s name.
 Keith claims that it looks like there hasn’t even been a crime committed.
 Yes, but you still have to investigate.
 That’s why it’s illegal to report fake crimes!
 Keith says that Ashley’s Smiley report is the first one they’ve taken seriously enough to have their talk.
 Yeah, because Keith’s totes taking it seriously, like 4 real, even though they’ve had multiple Smiley murder reports.
 But still, Keith doesn’t care.
 This is beyond gross negligence.
 But Keith takes it up a notch: he shows Ashley the video taken of her smashing her laptop.
 And judging by the editing options above the video, it was the cops that uploaded the video in the first place.
 It’s gotten more than five million views since yesterday.
 WOW.
 Wait, how exactly did the filmer film that video in that short amount of time?
 It takes five to ten seconds to get your phone out of your pocket, another five to get the camera app up, and another five to switch to video mode and hit record.
 Ashley smashing her laptop would have been over by then.

 In the car after leaving the police station, Ashley and Proxy mention that all the videos of Smiley have somehow been erased from the Entirnit.
 How?
 I don’t know!